wheresvic/legendary/README.md

   - Microsoft makes a free browser so that more people by it's operating system,
   - Google makes software so that more people rely on it to feed it information which it can use for better search results which leads to them getting the lions share of advertising money (this example was added by me)
   - Note that it is easier for software to commoditize hardware than the other way around
+- [Floating point visually explained](http://fabiensanglard.net/floating_point_visually_explained/), In the C language, floats are 32 bits container following the IEEE 754 standard.
+Their purpose is to store and allow operations on approximation of real numbers.
+The 32 bits are divided in three sections:
+  - 1 bit S for the sign
+  - 8 bits E for the exponent
+  - 23 bits for the mantissa
+ Instead of Exponent, think of a Window between two consecutive power of two integers.
+Instead of a Mantissa, think of an Offset within that window.
+The window tells within which two consecutive power-of-two the number will be: [0.5,1], [1,2], [2,4], [4,8] and so on (up to [21272127,21282128].
+The offset divides the window in 223=8388608223=8388608 buckets.
+With the window and the offset you can approximate a number.
+The window is an excellent mechanism to protect from overflowing.
+Once you have reached the maximum in a window (e.g [2,4]), you can "float" it right and represent the number within the next window (e.g [4,8]).
+It only costs a little bit of precision since the window becomes twice as large.

 The following is snippets of useful information (condensed from articles similar to the above which didn't make the cut):